srhopkins/example-project/README.md

 ## Enhancements

+### Application
+The application needs unit tests and exposed health endpoints.
+These can be used in the build and deployment phases to confirm proper functionality.
+The code should also be tied into some type of code coverage analysis like [Sonarqube](https://www.sonarqube.org) to catch oportunities to enhace unit tests.
+Definitions for functional tests should be established for routing rules, monitoring, alerting and deployment acceptence criteria.

 ### Canary Deployment
 This deployment process uses standard kubernetes rollout.
 A canary deployment is a method by which you keep both version running with a limited audience routing to the new code until you give everything the all clear and rollout the code to the rest of the environment.
 It can help prevent a service interuption and hopefully the need for a `rollout undo`.
 [Spinnaker.io](https://www.spinnaker.io) from Netflix offers an interesting product that actually handles complete blue/green deployments with some nice built-in Jenkins features.